How did Smithwick’s rise from relative obscurity to become the largest ale brewer in Ireland?

 Takeover by Guinness and investment

 Smithwick’s had been slow to anticipate the increased demand for draught beer.
 It introduced a lager brand, which failed, in part because it lacked the marketing power of Guinness and rival English brewers.
 Smithwick’s was also struggling with the capital demands of investing in draught beer.
-Amidst these conditions, Guinness assumed full control of the company in 1965.

 Walter Smithwick did not regret his decision to sell the brewery.
 He knew the business needed large amounts of capital if it was to remain competitive, and to fail to take the business public would have seen it struggle to survive.
 Smithwick understood that a workforce of 250 were dependant on the brewery for their livelihood.

 A new brewhouse was established from June 1965.
 The first keg beer from Smithwick’s was introduced that year.
 Brewed to be darker and sweeter, it probably drew influence from Watney’s Red Barrel, which was popular in Ireland at the time.